papatohu/docs/srs/srs.md

 ### 1.2 Scope
-The project is going to be realized as an Android App.
+The project is going to be realized as an progressive Web App.

-Actors of this App can be users or moderators.
+Actors of this App can be users or guests.

 Planned Subsystems are:
-* Notice Board:
+* Dashboard:
-The notice board is the essential part of the user interface.
-Game sessions should be visualized as postings including relevant information about the session.
-Those should be partly standardized by a form with a free text option for specifics.
-The data must be stored accordingly.
+The Dashboard is the main page that shows all the information the user wants to see in a compressed overview.
 * Account System:
-Users can create accounts so sessions can be connected to a person as well as to join requests.
-User data must be stored alongside the posting data.
-* Friend List and User Rating:
-Once the account system is created there will be the option to mark users as favorites.
-Also users or game sessions should get a rating to counter abuse.
-* Connecting People:
-The host of a game session has to be notified when someone wants to join their game.
-Both must then be able to get in touch to organize the details, so messages between the host and the guest have to be enabled.
-This could be done via automated emails or a custom in-app system.
-For this an account system is needed.
+Users can create accounts so the configurations they make to their personal dashboard are saved.
 * Storing Data:
-User data for accounts and possibly profiles has to be stored.
-Also the game sessions have to be stored as datasets containing the form contents and possibly contact data.
-The data storage will form the foundation for the visualization, account system and the search feature.
+User data for accounts has to be stored.
+The data saved includes tile data, visible / invisible tiles and organisation of those chosen.
-* Finding your Game:
-We need a tag system so everyone looking to join a game can search for the kind of games they are interested in.
-Possibly other aspects can be searchable, such as place or date.
-Tags must be stored and a search function developed.

 ### 1.3 Definitions, Acronyms and Abbreviations
 | Abbrevation | Explanation                            |